 When George Osborne visited mainland China in 2015, the then British chancellor proclaimed it was a “golden era” of UK-China relations.
 This honeymoon between British and Chinese political elites is now in serious jeopardy because of recent events in Hong Kong.

 What explains the rapid deterioration in the bilateral relationship?
 With Hunt in campaign mode in the Conservative Party leadership contest, his pronouncements over Hong Kong have been seen as election rhetoric by some.
-But such a view doesn’t reflect how Hong Kong has time and again been a major bump in the winding road of Sino-British relations.
+But that doesn’t reflect how Hong Kong has time and again been a major bump in the winding road of Sino-British relations.

 One country, two systems